RuiRioPina/vokabular/README.md

 2. Find **Vokabular** in the list
 3. Click **Reload**

-Your changes take effect immediately — no need to remove and re-add the extension.
+Your changes take effect immediately.
+No need to remove and re-add the extension.

 ## Usage